creativecreature/node-stream-chunker/README.md

 a given stream into a chunk size of your choosing.

+## Installing
+To install it simply run `npm install bufferedsplitter` in a terminal.

 ## Options
 The BufferedSplitter constructor takes three arguments.
 The chunkSize(number), the seperator(string) and an optional encoding(string, defaults to 'utf-8').